Neutering in Cats

 What adverse effects might castration have on my cat?

-In the vast majority of cats, no adverse effects are noted following neutering.
+In most cats, no adverse effects are noted following neutering.
 In certain cats, notably the Siamese breed, the hair that grows back over an operation site may be noticeably darker, believed to be due to a difference in the skin temperature.
 This darker patch usually grows out with the following molt as the hair is naturally replaced.

 Does castration cause my cat to get fat?

-Neutering does decrease the metabolism of your cat and may lead to a more sedentary lifestyle.
-This will cause your cat to put on weight; however, if you monitor their body condition and make appropriate adjustments to their nutrition and lifestyle – including regular exercise time – you can prevent this weight gain.
+Neutering decreases your cat’s metabolism and may lead to a more sedentary lifestyle, which may cause your cat to put on weight; however, if you monitor their body condition and make appropriate adjustments to their nutrition and lifestyle – including regular exercise time – you can prevent this weight gain.

 Related Articles